fabacab/wp-pgp-encrypted-emails/readme.txt

 First of all, not everyone's security needs are the same.
 (See "threat modeling," discussed in the previous question.)

 * Against an opportunistic attacker, your security measures merely need to be better than your neighbor's in order to be sufficient to deter attacks.
 This is "good enough" security for most users of WordPress, especially on shared hosting accounts (which are generally closer to the unsafe side of the security spectrum no matter what plugins you install anyway).
 * Against a well-resourced, determined adversary who has specifically singled you out, however, what matters is that your ability to secure yourself exceeds your adversary's ability to compromise the specific security precautions you've put in place.
 Your relative security as compared with your neighbor's doesn't matter.
-In this case, it is better to do anything and everything you reasonable can do for your protection, even if no specific security measure will be enough on its own.
+In this case, it is better to do anything and everything you reasonably can do for your protection, even if no specific security measure will be enough on its own.
 This is known as "[defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_%28computing%29)" and is analogous to the way a medival castle had a moat that surrounded an outer wall which itself surrounded an inner wall protecting a keep.
 These concentric rings of security provide redundancy and serve to slow an attacker's intrusion.
 This plugin can be considered *one* small part of a larger defense-in-depth security approach for your website.

 Read [Bruce Schneier's "Lessons from the Sony Hack"](https://www.schneier.com/blog/archives/2014/12/lessons_from_th_4.html) for a brief, real-life case study in understanding this important nuance between opportunistic and focused attackers.

 Further, security is largely a matter of operational practice, not theoretics.
-If you never use PGP/GPG because the only tools you have access to are not perfect, then you will not have the experience you need to know how to use PGP/GPG when you actually get access to it because you never even practiced using it.
-By way of analogy, if you want to learn swordfighting but all you have is sticks you picked up in the forest, you are better off picking up those sticks and practicing with them than waiting and not practicing at all until you get your hadns on steel swords.
+If you never use PGP/GPG because the only tools you have access to are not perfect, then you will not have the experience you need to know how to use PGP/GPG when you actually get access to it, because you never even practiced using it.
+By way of analogy, if you want to learn swordfighting but all you have is sticks you picked up in the forest, you are better off picking up those sticks and practicing with them than waiting and not practicing at all until you get your hands on steel swords.

-Don't let perfect be the enemy of good.
+TL;DR: Don't let perfect be the enemy of good.

 == Screenshots ==